-Revenue from patent information services is recognised upon satisfaction of the corresponding performance obligation, i.e. upon rendering of the service and issue of the invoice involved.

-- For sales of patent information products, the revenue is recognised once control over the goods is transferred to the buyer. - Revenue from administrative fees is recognised upon satisfaction of the corresponding performance obligation i.e. upon rendering of the administrative service.
+- Revenue from patent information services is recognised upon satisfaction of the corresponding performance obligation, which is upon rendering of the service and issue of the invoice involved. - For sales of patent information products, the revenue is recognised once control over the goods is transferred to the buyer. - Revenue from administrative fees is recognised upon satisfaction of the corresponding performance obligation which is upon rendering of the administrative service.